-The Department of Anthropology is committed to respectful engagement with communities past and present, and fostering innovative forms of community-based research.
-Our Department and the University as a whole is committed to meeting its legal, moral and ethical obligations to consult with tribes across the United States and return all human remains, funerary objects, sacred objects and objects of cultural patrimony that tribes wish to repatriate.
-The University recognizes the importance of respecting the beliefs, cultural practices and history of this country's Indigenous peoples and their rights to repatriate their ancestors and objects.
-UMass Amherst is committed to building respectful and lasting relationships with Native American tribes.
-The University has developed a policy on our mission, compliance standards and protocols regarding the The Native American Graves Protection and Repatriation Act (NAGPRA).
+In our scholarship and teaching, we are committed to respectful engagement with communities past and present, and fostering innovative forms of community-based research.
+Our Department and the University as a whole is committed to building respectful and lasting relationships with Native American tribes and to meeting our legal, moral and ethical obligations to return all human remains, funerary objects, sacred objects and objects of cultural patrimony that tribes wish to repatriate.
+See the University’s policy and protocols regarding the The Native American Graves Protection and Repatriation Act (NAGPRA).
 Read the policy here.

 Our undergraduate and graduate students get their hands dirty—whether its learning how to build a Native American birch bark canoe, excavating an historic site, or collaborating with community organizations for social justice across the Pioneer Valley and beyond.
 We’re passionate about hands-on experience, and students have numerous opportunities to work and study in the field.
 Our small class sizes give students personalized attention so they can fine-tune the skills they’ll take to the workforce and beyond.